E-MCSNAVE/evans.musonda-daily-reports/README.md

 ---
 #**Day 02: Strings in Depth**

-Today, we continued our exploration of variables, focusing specifically on strings.
+On day 2, we continued our exploration of variables, focusing specifically on strings.
 We examined different methods and functions associated with string manipulation, such as concatenation, slicing, and string formatting.
 We also covered string methods like upper(), lower(), replace(), and split().